When epilepsy is more common

 While almost 50 percent of older adults with DS (50 years and older) will have some form of epilepsy, seizures are typically less common.“

-One quarter of people with epilepsy have a learning disability (medically known as an intellectual disability (ID)) and one fifth of people with an ID have epilepsy.
-For those with ID, just as with the rest of the population - their severity of epilepsy varies a great deal.
+One quarter of people with epilepsy have a learning disability and one fifth of people with an Intellectual Disability (ID) will have an epilepsy.
+For these people, as with the rest of the population - their severity of epilepsy varies a great deal.

 Intellectual disabilities, especially more severe intellectual disabilities, are mainly caused by maldevelopment of or damage to the brain.
 Usually it’s assumed by neurologists and neuropsychiatrists that the brain problem gives rise to both the intellectual disabilities and the epilepsy.

-People with epilepsy and a learning disability are more likely to die early than other people.
+People with an epilepsy and an ID are more likely to die early than other people.
 So it’s especially important, for carers, to know about Sudden Unexpected Death in Epilepsy (SUDEP).

 - Dr Rohit Shankar, MBE, Neuropsychiatrist & Prof Mike Kerr, Neurologist, ID & Epilepsy, Epilepsy Ambassador